MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-azure-fence-agent-rhel.md

 ### Next Steps

 If you require further help, see [Support and troubleshooting for Azure VMs](https://learn.microsoft.com/en-us/azure/virtual-machines/vm-support-help).
 That article can also help you file an Azure support incident, if necessary.
-As you follow the instructions, keep a copy of the `debug-fence.out` because it might be requested for inspection by the support engineer.
+As you follow the instructions, keep a copy of the `debug-fence.out` because it's required for troubleshooting purposes.

 ## Scenario 2 - Authentication failures